After hours and you can’t find what you are looking for? Still have unanswered questions?

 The Challenge Exam can be taken once you have provided Unilearn with a transcript that includes the grades and curriculum of the same or similar course in which you have already completed.
 Once these results have been approved and you have received the approval email you will need to arrange to sit the Challenge Exam.

 Although many universities within Australia accept Unilearn courses, you should always check with your specific faculty within the University to confirm that they recognise our courses as prerequisite requirements.

 Please remember that we cannot guarentee that our courses are recognised by any university outside of Australia.

-Unilearn courses are taught online and you can submit your assessment materials in the online classroom.
+Unilearn courses are taught online and you submit your assessment materials in the online classroom.

 You can study more than one class at a time but you only have 12 months to complete all of the courses that you enrol in.
 Most people find that two courses is as much as they can handle in a year if they are not working.
 If they are working most people can only finish one at a time.

-We run these courses online so that you can participate no matter where you are at.
+We run these courses online so that you can participate no matter where you are located.